-For the past two years, I’ve been freelancing part time while also working 9 to 5 every day.
+For the past two years, I’ve been freelancing part time while also working nine to five every day.
 I got engaged around Christmas in 2016, and we’ve really turned up the heat on wedding planning since last summer.
 As if that wasn’t enough, I decided a few months ago to start working toward a Master’s degree online.

 Get creative with your time

 Finding ways to creatively use my time to my advantage has helped me prioritize my work and still find time to enjoy dinner and catch up with my fiancé at the end of the day.
 I use every bit of free time that I can manage to get work done as early in the day as I can.
 Got a few moments on the train?
 Answer an email.
 Have a long morning commute?
 Take work calls while you're on the road.